OpenBankProject/OBP-API/README.md

 On the 8th of June 2017, [V2.0.0](https://apisandbox.openbankproject.com/obp/v2.0.0/root) was marked as stable.

 ## LICENSE
+.

-This project is dual licensed under the AGPL V3 (see NOTICE) and commercial licenses from TESOBE Ltd.
+This project is dual licensed under the AGPL V3 (see NOTICE) and commercial licenses from TESOBE GmbH.

 ## SETUP